mvysny/vaadin-on-kotlin/README.md

 # Vaadin On Kotlin

-A new way of writing simple Vaadin apps.
+A new way of writing simple full-stack Vaadin-based web apps in Kotlin.
 Only requires Servlet container such as Jetty or Tomcat to run.
 Features:

-* Full RDBMS+O/R stack, from automatic database migrations to O/R mapping
+* Full database stack, from automatic database migrations to O/R mapping
 * Simple DSL-like UI definition
 * Provides a simple JPA DataProvider for easy integration of JPA beans with Grid
 * No Spring nor JavaEE EJBs nor CDI necessary!